hasura/skor/README.md

     -it sidmutha/hasura-skor:v0.1.1
 ```

+Make sure you use the appropriate database parameters and the webhook URL above.

 Currently the program only listens on one channel called `skor`.
 All events have to be published to this channel.
-These events are forwarded to the given webhook url.
-The events are *not* redelivered if they fail once.
+These events are then forwarded to the given webhook url.

 ## Examples